itz-me-zappex/flux/README.md

 | `FLUX_NEW_PROCESS_COMMAND` | Command used to run process of focused window |

 ## Tips and tricks
-### Keybinding to obtain template from focused window for config
-- Install `xclip` tool and create keybinding with `flux --focus | xclip -selection clipboard` command.
-Now you can easily grab templates from focused windows to use them in config by pasting content using `Ctrl`+`V`.

 ### Apply changes in config file
 - Daemon does not support config parsing on a fly, but there is workaround you can use.
 Create keybinding for command like `killall flux ; flux --hot` which restarts daemon, use this keybinding if you done with config file editing.